ArshiaAhmadipour/Favourite-Movies/README.md

 - Detailed pages with year, director, cast, and direct IMDb link
 - "More like this" recommendations by category
 - Dedicated Watchlist for everything I still need to see
-- Fully responsive dark theme (because light mode is for cowards)
+- Fully responsive dark theme

 ### Why I Built This
 Because Rango is a perfect 10/10.